Working papers/under review are listed below publications.

 Donald R. Kinder & Nathan P. Kalmoe.
 2017.
 Neither Liberal nor Conservative: Ideological Innocence in the American Public.
 University of Chicago Press.

-In progress: With Ballots & Bullets: Partisanship & Violence in the American Civil War Status: chapter writing; Dec 2017 draft finish, press TBD.
+In progress: With Ballots & Bullets: Partisanship & Violence in the American Civil War.
+Status: chapter writing; Dec 2018 polished draft, press TBD.

 Nathan P. Kalmoe.
 2017.
 Digital news-seeking during wartime: Unobtrusive measures of Pakistani & American attention to drone strikes.
 Journal of Information, Technology, & Politics.
 Online Appendix.